 Sure.
 If you don’t mind making a whole lotta calls for depressingly low conversion ratios.

-If you’d like to receive a whole swag of other cold calling alternatives, join us in our next webinar: Win in Recruitment Without Cold Calls.
+If you’d like to receive a whole swag of other cold calling alternatives, come and have a look at Win in Recruitment Without Cold Calls.